exasol/extension-manager/doc/system_requirements.md

 #### Validation of parameter values
 `req~validate-parameter-values~1`

-EM validates parameter values selected oder entered by the user.
+EM validates parameter values selected or entered by the DBA.

 Rationale:
 * improve user experience